-STAY at the Hotel Agora Saint Germain in the Latin Quarter, an adorable boutique hotel in an equally as adorable neighborhood with lots of cafes, restaurants and shops that feels a world away from heavy tourist traffic yet is a stone’s throw from the Seine and Notre Dame.
+STAY at the Hotel Agora Saint Germain (recently reopened as the Hotel Oratio) in the Latin Quarter, an adorable boutique hotel in an equally as adorable neighborhood with lots of cafes, restaurants and shops that feels a world away from heavy tourist traffic yet is a stone’s throw from the Seine and Notre Dame.

 DO look into the Paris Museum Pass, which covers admission to most major museums and monuments and allows you to skip the line (a tremendous value, especially for first-time visitors), and purchase your Eiffel Tower tickets in advance to save even more time.

 EAT at Relais de l’Entrecôte for a truly memorable experience of “all you should eat” (and then some) steak frite, indulge in street food like baguette sandwiches and Nutella crêpes from sidewalk carts and make at least one of your meals a picnic in the park (Luxembourg Gardens is my favorite spot) by assembling bread, wine, cheese, fruit and pastries from neighborhood shops and markets.